radekzien/TCP-IP-Java-Model/README.md

 3. routerPort - This is an INTEGER value which determines the port which the router object uses for Socket communication.
 By default it is 12345

 4. networkIP - This is a STRING value which determines the SIMULATED network IP prefix.
-This will effect the IPs assigned to the clients during the DHCP process and the IPs     shown throughout the simulation.
+This will affect the IPs assigned to the clients during the DHCP process and the IPs     shown throughout the simulation.

 5. errorChance - This is a DOUBLE value which determines the chances of TCP or TCP-ACK packets being corrupted.
 This value must be  0<= and >1.
 For NO error simulation,         change this value to 0.
 The default value is 0.1 (10% chance of corruption.)